The CMS Major

 To declare the CMS major the student must have completed at least 16-credit hours and have a cumulative grade point average of 2.00 or better.
 Transfer credit and Advanced Standing credit cannot be counted toward this 16-credit hour requirement.

-To declare the CMS major, students must meet with both the CMS Program Chair and CMS faculty program administrator.
-Major declaration paperwork must be signed by the CMS Chair.
-CMS students are advised by both the CMS Chair and the CMS faculty program administrator.
+To declare the CMS major, students must meet with both the CMS Chair and CMS faculty program administrator.
+Students are assgined a CMS advisor at the time of major declaration

 Students must maintain a minimum GPA of 2.00 the major’s and may not count more than two four-credit courses with “D” grades toward any major.